agodwinp/linux-server-config/README.md

     $ sudo ufw enable

+Log out of the VM go into the `Networking` tab of the Amazon Lightsail instance that you have just created.
+Add the port 2200 to the accepted lists of ports for the firewall.

+Now reboot the VM.

 #### Users

 Create a new user called `grader`

     $ sudo adduser grader

 Enter a password, but we will disable this later.
-You can hit enter when prompted to fill in more information, or feel free to fill in the details (Full name, Room number, Work phone, Home phone, Other)
+You can hit enter when prompted to fill in more information, or feel free to fill in the details (Full name, Room number, Work phone, Home phone, Other).

 Make `grader` a sudoer.
 Copy existing sudoers.d file as grader.